cfenollosa/os-tutorial/14-checkpoint/README.md

 Take a look at the new folder structure.
 Most of the files have been symlinked from previous lessons, so if we have to change them at some point, it will be a better idea to remove the symlink and create a new file.
+Open `boot/bootsect.asm` and note that since our kernel will be larger, the number of sectors to read when loading it from disk has increased from `2` to `16`.

 Furthermore, since from now on we will use mostly C to code, we'll take advantage of qemu's ability to open a connection to gdb.
 First, let's install a cross-compiled `gdb` since